-A separate competitive strand in the festival is the Regional Film Showcase - films from Vermont, New Hampshire, Maine and Québec.
+A separate competitive strand in the festival is the Regional Film Showcase - films from Vermont, New Hampshire, Maine, Northern NY and Québec.
 This is an opportunity to show your film and meet other filmmakers from Northern New England and Québec.
 There will be networking opportunities and cash prizes.

 1. General Competition: Audience Favorite by popular ballot- cash prize $500.